peteroupc/peteroupc.github.io/random.md

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see ["Shuffling"](#Shuffling)).

-A statistical-random implementation is usually implemented with a PRNG, but can also be implemented in a similar way as an unpredictable-random implementation, provided it remains reasonably fast.
+A statistical-random implementation is usually implemented with a PRNG, but can also be implemented in a similar way as an unpredictable-random implementation provided it remains reasonably fast.

 <a id=Quality_2></a>
 ### Quality

 A statistical-random implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
-The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and should be highly likely to pass other statistical-randomness tests.
+The implementation must be highly likely to pass all the tests used in `TestU01`'s `Crush`, `SmallCrush`, and `BigCrush` test batteries [L'Ecuyer and Simard 2007], and should be highly likely to pass other known statistical randomness tests.
 The RNG need not be equidistributed.
-(Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular PRNG meets these quality requirements.)
+(Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular RNG meets these quality requirements.)

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding